-The GJJC meets four times per year (quarterly).
+The GJJC currently meets four times per year (quarterly).
 The meetings are usually 9:00am to 12:00pm.
-Since 2020 they have been held virtually.
-The Standing Subcommittees meet four to five times per year.
-Like the GJJC meetings, they have been held virtually since 2020.
+Many are virtual, and specific quarterly meetings are held in person.
+The Standing Subcommittees meet five to six times per year.
+They have been held virtually since 2020.